mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

 ## RootRef

-### ✅ Remove component
+### Remove component

 - This component was removed.
   You can get a reference to the underlying DOM node of our components via `ref` prop.
   The component relied on [`ReactDOM.findDOMNode`](https://reactjs.org/docs/react-dom.html#finddomnode) which is [deprecated in `React.StrictMode`](https://reactjs.org/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage).

-  :::success
+  :::warning
-  ✅ This is handled in the [preset-safe codemod](#preset-safe) by applying fake `RootRef` component to prevent application crash, further fixes are required.
+  This is handled in the [preset-safe codemod](#preset-safe) by applying fake `RootRef` component to prevent application crash, but further fixes are required.
   :::

   ```diff